oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

 ![Landing Zone logo](../landing_zone_300.png)

-This module manages Identity and Access Management (IAM) Identity Domains, Identity Domain Groups and Identity Domain Dynamic Groups in Oracle Cloud Infrastructure (OCI) based on maps of objects.
+This module manages Identity and Access Management (IAM) Identity Domains, Identity Domain Groups, Identity Domain Dynamic Groups, and SAML Identity Providers in Oracle Cloud Infrastructure (OCI) based on maps of objects.
 Identity Domains are a fundamental construct in OCI IAM, they represent a user a group population and its associated configurations and security settings (such as Federation, MFA).

 Check [module specification](./SPEC.md) for a full description of module requirements, supported variables, managed resources and outputs.